inveniosoftware/docs-invenio-rdm/docs/index.md

 Ready to deploy into production?
 Follow these guides to put a small instance in production and learn the avenues to take and decisions to make to grow it.
-Whether you use Openshift or Kubernetes, we got you covered.
+Whether you use Openshift or Kubernetes, we've got you covered.

 [> Deployment Guides](deployment/openshift.md)